baxterwells/Portfolio/README.md

 ## My Portfolio

-This portfolio demonstrates my projects, associated with each of my following areas of expertise:
+This portfolio demonstrates my projects and accomplishments, associated with each of my following areas of expertise:

 - Business Analyst
 - Software Engineering